 As a result of the overwhelming evidence assembled against IIRO, the Canadian

-government (among others) has classified it as "secretly fund[ing] terrorism," officially branding it a terrorist charity,
+government (among others) has classified it as "secretly fund[ing] terrorism," officially branding it a terrorist charity, the two testified.

 The 2006 Treasury designation stated that the reason for the action: